Dover Eight: Trial of Samuel Green

 Reverend Samuel Green was suspected to have been involved in the incident and Sheriff Robert Bell searched his house after Green returned from a trip to visit his son in Canada.
 Among other documents, Bell found a letter from his son Samuel who lived in Canada, a map of Canada, railroad schedules, and the book Uncle Tom's Cabin (1852) by Harriet Beecher Stowe.
-Green was arrested on April 4, 1857, for having Uncle Tom's Cabin, considered a "abolitionist handbill".
+Green was arrested on April 4, 1857, for having Uncle Tom's Cabin, considered an "abolitionist handbill".
 The book and other materials were believed to have been "calculated to create discontent amongst the colored population".
 Green became a symbol of free blacks who would help others escape slavery.

 Charles F. Goldsborough prosecuted the case against Green in a two-week trial in a court of Dorchester County, Maryland.
 Unable to find direct evidence of Green's involvement in the Underground Railroad, Goldsborough argued that Uncle Tom's Cabin was "insurrectionary in intent."
 James Wallace, a slaveholder, was Green's defense attorney "vigorously" defended Green and argued against the characterizations of the abolitionist material.
 He was acquitted of being in possession of "abolition papers of an inflammatory character," but was found guilty of the felony charge of possessing "a certain abolition pamphlet called 'Uncle Tom's Cabin' ... calculated to create discontent amongst the colored population,'" based upon Chapter 272 of the Act of 1841, which stated that if any free black "knowingly receive or have in his possession any abolition handbill, pamphlet, newspaper, pictorial representation or other paper of an inflammatory character," which could "create discontent amongst or to stir up to insurrection the people of color of this State, he or she shall be deemed guilt of felony."
 If convicted, they could be sentenced ten to twenty years in prison.
 He was sentenced to at least ten years at the Maryland Penitentiary in Baltimore on May 14, 1857.
 It was very unusual for someone to be convicted by possessing an anti-slavery book.
 Governors of Maryland were pressed to pardon Green, which did not occur until March 1862.
 Governor Augustus Bradford pardoned Green under the condition that he left the state within 60 days.